DETAILED ACTION

 an angular velocity sensor configured to output an angular velocity of the positioning apparatus (Paragraph 0022 “a gyroscope (1400”, and Paragraph 0057 “measured angular velocity”);

-and an integration section configured to integrate the estimated movement vector as a relative position with respect to a reference position (Paragraph 0076 “Coordinate transformation is required for rotation between the navigation frame of the acceleration sensor (110) and the gyroscope (140) and the body frame”, Paragraph 0100 “detects the pedestrian's step using the measurement value of the acceleration sensor (110)”, Paragraph 0101 “estimates the step length of the pedestrian”, and Paragraph 0102 “estimates the attitude and heading angle of the pedestrian using the measurement values of the gyroscope (140)”),
+and integrate the estimated movement vector as a relative position with respect to a reference position (Paragraph 0076 “Coordinate transformation is required for rotation between the navigation frame of the acceleration sensor (110) and the gyroscope (140) and the body frame”, Paragraph 0100 “detects the pedestrian's step using the measurement value of the acceleration sensor (110)”, Paragraph 0101 “estimates the step length of the pedestrian”, and Paragraph 0102 “estimates the attitude and heading angle of the pedestrian using the measurement values of the gyroscope (140)”),

-However, Kwak discloses the machine learning model is trained using acceleration retrieved from the acceleration sensor in the predetermined time period (Paragraph 0072 “various techniques for estimating step length using an acceleration sensor (110)” and “an artificial neural network model”), but doesn’t explicitly teach the following:
+However, Kwak discloses the machine learning model is trained using acceleration retrieved from the acceleration sensor in the current time period (Paragraph 0072 “various techniques for estimating step length using an acceleration sensor (110)” and “an artificial neural network model”), but doesn’t explicitly teach the following:

 Nevertheless, Gohl discloses an image stabilization device (Abstract) and teaches the following:

-using a machine learning model based on the angular velocity retrieved from the angular velocity sensor in the predetermined time period (Paragraph 0088 “The machine learning algorithm can be provided with a training data set that includes video sequences and corresponding handle motion profiles, rotational velocities, accelerations, and the like”)
+using a machine learning model based on the angular velocity retrieved from the angular velocity sensor in the current time period (Paragraph 0088 “The machine learning algorithm can be provided with a training data set that includes video sequences and corresponding handle motion profiles, rotational velocities, accelerations, and the like”)

 It would have been obvious to one having ordinary skills in the art at the time the invention was filed to have modified the Kwak reference to include training the machine learning model with angular velocity, as taught by Gohl, with a reasonable expectation of success, in order to detect movement of a device (Gohl, Paragraph 0090).